 - Created on Sunday, 25 March 2012 00:04

 Devlin Designing Boat Builders announced at the 2011 Port Townsend Boat show that KITS of our most popular designs are now available, at a small fraction of the cost of a new boat.
 Click here to read the press release.

-In partnership with West Satsop Boatworks, our kits are designed on a computer and cut out using CNC routers for the most accurate and easiest to assemble parts.
+In partnership with West Satsop CNC, our kits are designed on a computer and cut out using CNC routers for the most accurate and easiest to assemble parts.

 The foundation of our approach to kit building is a computer-cut assembly jig, the girder design of which assures that the bulkheads are aligned, level and parallel to within a very tight tolerance.
 This jig removes much of the guesswork, time and risk from building a boat.
 The jig can be assembled and the bulkheads aligned in it within a half day.

 The long hull panels are assembled by epoxy-gluing together puzzle joints cut in the ends of each 8-foot long piece.
 Those splices (or scarphs) have passed a variety of engineering and practical tests here at our shop.
 They are simple, they are strong and they assure good alignment.
 They work quite well.

 Combined with our stitch and glue approach, Devlin kits make boatbuilding accessible to everyone.

 Devlin kits are available in a number of designs, see the catalog on the right menu.